ibm-cloud-docs/account/iam-login_fedid.md

 As a federated user that uses a corporate or enterprise single sign-on ID, you can log in to {{site.data.keyword.Bluemix}} from the console by using a federated ID and password.
 You can also log in from the command-line interface (CLI) by using a one-time passcode or an API key.
 {: shortdesc}

 By using federated IDs, you don't need to set up new login credentials specific to {{site.data.keyword.cloud_notm}}, for example, by using IBMid.
-Instead, users in your organization can easily log in to {{site.data.keyword.cloud_notm}} with their organization credentials through your identity provider.
+Instead, users in your organization can easily log in to {{site.data.keyword.cloud_notm}} with their organization credentials through your identity provider (IdP).

 When a user logs in, the user gets an IAM token, which is a temporary credential that expires after 1 hour.
 After that time, the token must be refreshed to secure the connection and to continue accessing account resources to which they are assigned access.
 For more information about using federated IDs, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started).